Frequently Asked Questions

 You must apply within 31 days of the Life Event occurring.
 If you apply after 31 days, you’ll need to answer medical questions.

-Your beneficiary is the person (or persons) who will receive your life insurance benefits.
-You can add one or more beneficiaries to your Optional Life coverage.
+Your beneficiary is the person (or persons) who will receive the proceeds of your life insurance.
+You can add one or more beneficiaries to your Life coverage.
 If you’ve chosen spousal or child life insurance, you’re designated as the beneficiary.

-If you don’t assign a beneficiary, your life insurance benefits will be paid to your estate.
+If you don’t assign a beneficiary, your life insurance proceeds will be paid to your estate.